lastweek/lastweek.github.io/docs/notes/paper_fpga.md

 Papers deal with OS Virtual Memory System (VMS).
 Note that, all these papers introduce some form of MMU into the FPGA to let FPGA be able to work with host VMS.
 This added MMU is similar to CPU's MMU and [RDMA NIC's internal cache](https://www.usenix.org/conference/usenixsecurity19/presentation/tsai).
-Note that the VMS still runs inside Linux (include pgfault, swapping, TLB shootdown and so on.
-What could really stands out, is to implement VMS inside FPGA.)
+Note that the VMS still runs inside Linux (include pgfault, swapping, TLB shootdown and so on.), except one recent ISCA'20 paper.

 - [Virtual Memory Window for Application-Specific Reconfigurable Coprocessors, DAC'04](https://ieeexplore.ieee.org/document/1664911)
 	- Early work that adds a new MMU to FPGA to let FPGA logic access `on-chip DRAM`.
 Note, it's not the system main memory.
 Thus the translation pgtable is different.